dimchat/demo-objc/README.md

 1. The private key of the registered user will save into the Keychain automatically.
 2. The meta & history of this user must be saved by the entity delegate after registered.

-* Sample: Load User
+* Load User

 ```
+// 1.
+Initialize your delegate first
+[AccountDelegate sharedInstance];

-// load user from barrack
+// 2.
+Load user from barrack
 NSString *str = @"moki@4LrJHfGgDD6Ui3rWbPtftFabmN8damzRsi";  // from your db
 MKMID *ID = [[MKMID alloc] initWithString:str];
 MKMUser *moky = [[MKMBarrack sharedInstance] userWithID:ID]; // from factory

-// set current user for the DIM client
+// 3.
+Set current user for the DIM client
 [[DIMClient sharedInstance] setCurrentUser:moky];
 ```
 1. Your delegate must load the user data from local storage to create user,
 2. After that it should try to query the newest history & profile from the network.

-* Sample: Load Contact
+* Load Contact

 ```
+// 1.
+Initialize your delegate first
+[AccountDelegate sharedInstance];

-// get contacts from barrack
+// 2.
+Get contacts from barrack
 MKMID *ID1 = [[MKMID alloc] initWithString:MKM_IMMORTAL_HULK_ID];
 MKMID *ID2 = [[MKMID alloc] initWithString:MKM_MONKEY_KING_ID];
 MKMContact *hulk = [[MKMBarrack sharedInstance] contactWithID:ID1];
 MKMContact *moki = [[MKMBarrack sharedInstance] contactWithID:ID2];

-// add contacts to user
+// 3.
+Add contacts to the user
 [moky addContact:hulk.ID];
 [moky addContact:moki.ID];
 ```